Best Telescopes Under $300

 - Small enough to store on a bookshelf

 - Red dot viewfinder helps you point

-If you are just getting started with watching stars, or you want to buy a telescope as a present for your child, you might be better of starting out with a cheaper model.
+If you are just getting started watching stars, or you want to buy a telescope as a present for your child, you might be better starting out with a cheaper model.
 You can save up for a better moment later on if you decide to pursue the hobby further.